loda-lang/loda-programs/programs/oeis/list1.md

 * [A110660](http://oeis.org/A110660) ([L06 program](A110660.asm)): Promic numbers repeated.
 * [A110831](http://oeis.org/A110831) ([L18 program](A110831.asm)): a(n) = 3*n^2 + 27*n + 1.
 * [A111080](http://oeis.org/A111080) ([L07 program](A111080.asm)): Sum of numbers under a triangle on a spiral staircase of width 10.
+* [A111097](http://oeis.org/A111097) ([L11 program](A111097.asm)): Maximum likelihood estimate of the number of distinguishable marbles in an urn if repeated random sampling of one marble with replacement yields n different marbles before the first repeated marble.
 * [A111277](http://oeis.org/A111277) ([L11 program](A111277.asm)): Number of permutations avoiding the patterns {2413,4213,2431,4231,4321}; also number of permutations avoiding the patterns {3142,3412,3421,4312,4321}; number of weak sorting class based on 2413 or 3142.
 * [A111282](http://oeis.org/A111282) ([L08 program](A111282.asm)): Number of permutations avoiding the patterns {1432,2431,3412,3421,4132,4231,4312,4321}; number of strong sorting class based on 1432.
 * [A111284](http://oeis.org/A111284) ([L05 program](A111284.asm)): Number of permutations of [n] avoiding the patterns {2143, 2341, 2413, 2431, 3142, 3241, 3412, 3421, 4123, 4213, 4231, 4321, 4132, 4312}; number of strong sorting classes based on 2143.